bombayjesus/open-city-design/README.md

 On our website, you'll find all kinds of resources and tools to help you design and implement sustainable projects in your city.
 We're talking case studies, design guides, and a community forum where you can connect with other pros and share your own ideas.

-We've got experts in city planning, architecture, urban design, and computer science on our team, so you know we mean business.
-But we're all about collaboration, so we welcome contributions from anyone who shares our mission.
+We've currently a collective of progmmers, marketers, designers and artists.
+We seek students, city planners, architectects, organisations and individuals with similar interests and most imporantly, you!
+We're all about collaboration, and every little bit helps.

 Our platform is open source, and we're always looking for new ideas and fresh perspectives.
 Whether you're a designer, planner, citizen, or student, we want to hear from you.
 Let's work together to create more sustainable, equitable, and livable cities for all!